 Chances are that you landed on this page because you are considering or have decided to translate your technical documents to Spanish.
-You may have several reasons why you need to translate to Spanish, but you now have to make even more critical decisions regarding how to do it best.
+You probably have to make critical decisions regarding how to do it best.

 If you are not convinced yet, here are three other reasons why translating to Spanish can strengthen your brand and increase sales: